appliedFinance/Modern-Portfolio-Theory/README.md

 Byron remembered using yahoo stock data in his portfolio management class.
 He went to the webpage and quickly had eight tickers ready to use.
 But wait, he only had 32 minutes.
-Grabbing all eight of his choices historical data and dumping them into an excel spread sheet would take precious time.
+Grabbing all eight of his choice's historical data and dumping them into an excel spread sheet would take precious time.
 Then he would have to actually look up excel formulas to make sure he got the parameters correct.
 And he would have to google for the relevant matrix